Adaptation Planning for Coastal Communities

-Coastal communities increasingly realize the need for climate adaptation strategies, but many are unsure where to begin.
-Attend this course to gain a thorough grounding and practical skills for incorporating climate adaptation strategies into the planning process.
+Coastal communities increasingly realize the need for adaptation strategies, but many are unsure where to begin.
+Attend this course to gain a thorough grounding and practical skills for incorporating adaptation strategies into planning processes.
 Time in class is provided to practice applying what you’ve learned, and opportunities for local collaboration and next steps are emphasized through discussion, participant activities, and local speakers and examples.

-The course is designed for program administrators, land use planners, public works staff members, floodplain managers, hazard mitigation planners, emergency managers, community groups, members of civic organizations, and coastal resource managers.
+The course is designed for planners, public works staff, floodplain managers, hazard mitigation planners, sustainability managers, emergency managers, community groups, members of civic organizations, and coastal resource managers.

 You will learn how to

-18 hours certification maintenance credits through American Institute of Certified Planners and 12 hours Certified Floodplain Manager (CFM) professional certifications
+This course offers 14 hours of continuing education credits for the American Institute of Certified Planners (AICP) and 12 hours for Certified Floodplain Manager (CFM) professional certifications.